wp-plugins/soundy-background-music/readme.txt

 = Changelog =

+= 2.3 &nbsp;&nbsp; - &nbsp;&nbsp; May 11th, 2014 =
+* Made admin user interface a little bit more attractive.
+No functionality change.

 = 2.2 &nbsp;&nbsp; - &nbsp;&nbsp; May 4th, 2014 =
 * Fixed bug introduced in 2.0: in the admin plugins page, all plugins had a Settings link pointing to Soundy's settings because of a bug in soundy.php.
 Sorry for the inconvenience.